...

 Long-term Trends and Predictions

 Analyzing long-term trends, Texas has seen a gradual decline in divorce rates, similar to the national trend.
 Between 2013 and 2014, for example, there was a noticeable drop.
-This decline can be attributed to various factors, including the increasing average age at marriage and the rise in cohabitation before marriage.
+This decline can be attributed to various factors, including the increasing average age of marriage and the rise in cohabitation before marriage.
 Predictions suggest a continuation of this trend, albeit with regional variations reflecting economic and cultural differences within the state.

 Demographic Variations in Divorce Rates